AstronautMagiccoder/VineS/README.md

 # VineS
-Vines is a Discord bot that has many commands.
+VineS is a Discord bot that has many commands.